johnbrandborg/faker-events/README.md

 Creating an Event is as easy as just creating a dictionary that is passed into the Event Class.
-The Event Instance is then just set on the Event Generator, and you can then use the 'create_events' method which will return a generator, or us the 'live_stream' or 'batch' methods that will handle the generator.
+The Event Instance is then just set on the Event Generator, and you can then use the 'create_events' method which will return a generator, or us the 'start' or 'batch' methods that will handle the generator.

 If you want event values to be dynamic, create a profiler functions.
 The function should take two arguments; event and profile.
 These carry the attributes